 If you use WooCommerce to power your online store, you probably already know that the platform only comes with one customer email address field.
-But what if you need to send emails – such as order confirmation details – to multiple email recipients in WooCommerce?
+But what if you need to send email messages – such as order confirmation details – to multiple email recipients in WooCommerce?

 WooCommerce store owners: Are your customers fed up with forwarding their order confirmation emails to colleagues (e.g. Finance)?